Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 == Changelog ==

+= WIP 3.8.4 =
+- Added a new filter to allow overriding of the File Download field's URL validation.

 = 3.8.3 =
 - Spanish translation file updated.
 - Better handling of the stats admin menu interface in mobile devices.